 PET PEEVES: people who say “Thank G*d its Friday” or “Don’t work to hard”

-Jay is originally from New York.
-He originally got his creative side from doing theatrical lighting design in high school.
-He eventually did summer stock and worked on a charity event at the Ed Sullivan Theater prior to David Letteman taking over the building.
+Jay is originally from Great Neck, New York.
+He originally got his creative side from doing theatrical lighting and set design in high school.
+He worked in summer stock in Maine and worked on a charity event at the Ed Sullivan Theater prior to David Letteman taking over the building.